twinturbo/KOSMO-POLY6-PICO-DCO/README.md

+# KOSMO-POLY6-PICO-DCO
-# Raspberry Pi Pico Polyphonic DCO - In LMNC Kosmo Format
+A Raspberry Pi Pico Polyphonic DCO - In LMNC Kosmo Format

 The credit for the desigin and code goes to the original Project by Jan Knipper AKA PolyKit [PolyKit DCO](https://github.com/polykit/pico-dco)

-# KOSMO-POLY6
+## About KOSMO-POLY6
 The [POLY6](https://github.com/twinturbo/KOSMO-POLY6) GIT contains the details of the porject as a whole, this is one module.

 Other modules in the line up are